mwiecksosa/mwiecksosa.github.io/index.md

 - Conditional independence testing with a single realization of a multivariate nonstationary nonlinear time series (with Michel F. C. Haddad and Aaditya Ramdas). [arXiv](https://arxiv.org/pdf/2504.21647).

-*Submitted (Available Upon Request)*
+*Submitted*
 - Estimating dynamic models by matching random features (with Cosma Shalizi).
+Available upon request.

 *Works in Progress*